ahmad1508/TechnoWeb/Lab1/ReadMe.md

 ## Using the repository

 - Clone the repository or download the .zip file
-- Execute the code the code "npm run start" in your terminal
+- Execute the code "npm run start" in your terminal
 - Open your browser and enter "localhost:1337"